 Here you can see our jungle studio in Mexico and the puppets on location:

-Selected to European Short Film Co-production Forum EURO CONNECTION at 38th Clermont-Ferrand International Short film Festival (France, February 2016)
+First Prize for film project – Baltic Pitching Forum (Lithuania, October 2015).
+As a prize chosen to participate at the European Short Film Co-production Forum Euro Connection at 38th International Short Film Festival Clermont-Ferrand (France, February 2016)

 And the final puppets.
 The photos are taken in a botanical garden and in the nature on a wintery beach.